Home

 Romesburg, Dennis O. (1887-1966) Son of Benjamin and Harriet (Younkin) Romesburg.
 Miner in Ursina, PA circa 1920.

 Romesburg, George G. (1915-1977) Married LaVerne Bartels.
 Retired employee of the National Tube Plant of U.S. Steel Corp. at McKeesport, PA.
-LaVerne was employed at one time by U.S. Steel's Irvin plant, which is seen at left.
+LaVerne was employed at one time by U.S. Steel's Irvin plant.

 Romesburg, Ray (1900-1988) Son of Benjamin and Harriet (Younkin) Romesburg.
 Coal miner in Uniontown PA circa 1930s.